 This post may contain affiliate links.
 Please read my disclosure for details at the bottom of this page.
 As an Amazon Associate, I earn from qualifying purchases on this article about chamgireum, otherwise known as toasted sesame oil.
 We hope you enjoy learning about sesame oil in Korean cooking!

-To many, toasted sesame oil is the finishing ingredient that defines Korean cultural flavor.
-While gochujang, soy sauce, and doenjang are considered the most famous ingredients, you will often note the nutty sesame flavor present in the background of the popular Korean dishes.
+To many, toasted sesame oil is the finishing ingredient that defines Korean flavor.
+While gochujang, soy sauce, and doenjang are considered the most famous ingredients in Korean cooking, you will often note the nutty sesame flavor present in the background of most of the popular Korean dishes.
+Let’s learn about this subtle ingredient commonly used in Korean cooking.

 What is Sesame Oil (Chamgireum)?

-Chamgireum (참기름), known as sesame oil in English, is an amber colored, fragrant oil used in South Korea, as a cooking and finishing ingredient.
+‘Chamgireum’ (참기름), known as sesame oil in English, is an amber-colored, fragrant oil used in South Korea as a cooking and finishing ingredient.
 In Korea, people make this aromatic oil by pressing toasted sesame seeds until they extract the oil.
-While you can buy sesame oils that are not toasted, almost all Korean-made brands toast the sesame seeds before pressing into oil.
+While you can buy sesame oils that are not toasted, almost all Korean-made brands toast the sesame seeds before pressing them into oil.
 This toasting method gives the oil a bolder, nuttier flavor.

-Like I stated above, you can buy two types of sesame oil.
-Both types have different purposes which we list below:
+As I stated above, you can buy two types of sesame oil.
+Both types have different purposes which I list below:

-• Toasted Sesame Oil: Once again, like I stated above, people make toasted sesame oil by pressing toasted sesame seeds until the oil is extracted.
-The toasting process makes the nutty flavor more intense, allowing it to be the perfect flavorful finisher to a dish.
+- Toasted Sesame Oil: Once again, as I stated above, toasted sesame oil is made by pressing toasted sesame seeds until the oil is extracted.
+The toasting process makes the nutty flavor more intense, allowing it to be the perfect flavorful finisher of a dish.
 Because of the toasting process, this type of sesame oil has a lower smoking point, making it unsuitable as the main oil used for shallow frying or sauteing.
 When cooking Korean food, this is the recommended variety.
+You can buy this ingredient via online stores like Amazon.

-Because of the intensely nutty aroma, you only need to use a small amount in a dish.
+Note: Because of the intense nutty aroma of chamgireum, you only need to use a small amount in any given dish.

 Sesame Oil in Korean Cooking:

-Below, we list some of our recipes that include toasted sesame oil as an ingredient.
-Let us know if you try making them at home!
+Below, I list a few of my recipes that include toasted sesame oil as an ingredient.
+Let me know if you try making them at home!

-• Kongnamul Muchim (콩나물 무침): In English, this translates to Korean soybean sprout salad.
+- Kongnamul Muchim (콩나물 무침): In English, this translates to Korean soybean sprout salad.
 This light and refreshing salad is quick and easy to make.
-Our recipe included nutty sesame oil as an ingredient!
+My recipe included nutty sesame oil as an ingredient!
 Try making it!

-• Jumeokbap (주먹밥): In English, jumeokbap refers to a type of Korean handmade rice balls.
+- Jumeokbap (주먹밥): In English, jumeokbap refers to a type of Korean handmade rice ball.
 Often, people eat these with spicy food!
-Sesame oil is a popular ingredient added to the rice before mixing and molding it by hand.
-Try making it at home with our recipe!
+Use sesame by adding it to the rice before mixing and molding it by hand.
+Try making it at home with my recipe!

 Like always, this is just a short list of dishes we wrote about on our blog.
 Toasted sesame oil is such a popular and common ingredient, making it impossible to list every recipe!

-Now that we learned about toasted sesame oil, we want to answer some potential questions you may have about this ingredient as well!
-If we do not answer your question, feel free to leave a comment in the section below or email us at [email protected]
+Now that we learned about toasted sesame oil, I want to answer some potential questions you may have about this ingredient as well!
+If I do not answer your question, feel free to leave a comment in the section below or email me at [email protected].

 What Is a Toasted Sesame Oil Substitute?